HiFaraz/node-playbook/README.md

 ### Who this is for

 * Beginners who just want to get a project started without too much hassle
-* Veterans who want a quick reference guide to unfamiliar parts of the Node.js ecosystem
+* Veterans who want a "get started" guide to unfamiliar parts of the Node.js ecosystem

 ### Problem / Context
 You waste time by: